|Regulations Concerning the Hygiene Supervision over Cosmetics|

 |1 Oct 2009||GB 5296.3-2008 General Labeling for Cosmetics|

-China's current cosmetic regulatory system is founded on the overarching "Regulations Concerning the Hygiene Supervision over Cosmetics (1989)", supported by a series of subsidiary rules, standards and guidance documents issued by the former regulator, the Ministry of Health (MOH) and the current competent authority, China Food and Drug Administration (CFDA).
+China's current cosmetic regulatory system is founded on the overarching "Regulations Concerning the Hygiene Supervision over Cosmetics (1989)", supported by a series of subsidiary rules, standards and guidance documents issued by the former regulator, the Ministry of Health (MOH) and the current competent authority, State Administration for Market Regulation (SAMR).

-Promulgated by MOH and acts as the overriding regulation for cosmetics in China
+Promulgated by the former MOH and acts as the overriding regulation for cosmetics in China

 1 Jan 1990